Quicker Faster Stronger

 Sometimes described as more of a forging process than actual welding – Friction Stir Welding is a solid state joining technique used to join metals that can’t be easily fused with traditional welding.

 The result?
 A stronger, tougher bond that can be virtually defect free.
 Friction Stir Welding, or FSW, allows aluminum, copper and even tough steel alloys to be permanently joined without arc welding.
-This operation can be done on equipment that resembles standard milling machines (hyperlink to Product page for Bond machines).
+This operation can be done on equipment that resembles standard milling machines.

 These FSW machines use a cylindrical tool with a profiled threaded probe, called a pin tool, which is rotated at constant speed and then plunged into the joint between two pieces of metal.
 Friction heat created between the welding tool shoulder, pin and metals being joined causes the metals to soften to a point just below their melting point.
 Essentially, the metals soften to a plastic-like state but do not melt.
 In this plasticized state, the two metals are literally stirred together – creating a solid-state bond of the now mixed material.
 The entire process allows for minimal distortion of joined parts, and an extremely high weld strength.